A proven way to tell the difference between orange urine, yellow-orange and dark yellow.

 The technique is to track your water intake and exercise times.
 If you just sweated up on the treadmill, your urine output after that will likely be orange from the water loss (dehydration).

-A woman who’s having hot flashes especially, while doing cardio, may have orange urine.
+A woman who’s having hot flashes especially, while doing cardio, may have orange urine due to the loss of water through perspiration.

 After awakening in the morning, you’ll note that urine tends to be dark yellow or some degree of orange, due to an overnight dehydration process.